10 Steps to Buying a Home

-At Boll Realty, we’ll regularly evaluate the status of your loan throughout the purchasing process.
-You’ll want to keep in mind, however, that pre-approval is not final approval, and any large purchases, such as buying a car or boat before the sale is finalized, could jeopardize the loan or lower the amount for which you’ve been approved.
-It’s imperative you keep communication open with your Boll Realty agent, being upfront about your situation and answering all calls and emails as quickly as possible.
+Our real estate company will regularly evaluate the status of your loan throughout the purchasing process.
+You’ll want to keep in mind, however, that pre-approval is not final approval.
+So, any large purchases, such as buying a car or boat before the sale is finalized, could jeopardize the loan or lower the amount for which you’ve been approved.
+It’s imperative you keep communication open with your Boll Realty agent, by being upfront about your situation and answering all calls and emails as quickly as possible.

 You’ve found a place to call home, negotiated a fair price, secured a mortgage, and closing day is finally here!
 Closing consists of all parties sitting down to sign documents on the agreed upon purchase.
 So, what can you expect and how can you be ready for it?

 Your Loan: By this time, you should have a settlement statement from your lender in your possession.
 This gives an accounting of your exact payments, the terms of your loan and additional fees you’ll pay (these are “closing costs,” which typically end up being 2% -7% of the negotiated price of the property).
 You’ll need to compare the estimate your lender initially gave you with this document and make certain they line up.
 Ask for explanations on any inconsistencies.

 Final Walk-Through: Typically, the homebuyer is allowed a final “walk-through” before closing.
 This gives you a chance to see that the seller has moved everything out and not left a mess behind.
 It also allows you to ensure that the property hasn’t suffered any damage since it was last viewed.
 Finally, you are able to check to see that the negotiated repairs or upgrades agreed upon after the inspection have been made.